bo-codes/text-scan/README.md

 This prop takes an integer(1-10) to set the speed of the text-scan animation.

-It is set to around 3 by default if no value is provided
+It is set to around 3 by default if no value is provided.

 ## **placeholderOpacity**: